Hagit Borer

+Hagit Borer (born 1952) FBA is a professor of linguistics at Queen Mary University of London.
+Her research falls within the area of Generative Grammar.

 Borer also is an activist for the rights of Palestinians in the Israeli–Palestinian conflict.

 Life and work

 Hagit Borer was born in Israel.
 Disillusioned with the Israeli government and with Zionism, she left for the United States in 1977.
-She became an American citizen in 1992.
+She became a US citizen in 1992.

 Borer earned her PhD in linguistics in 1981 at the Massachusetts Institute of Technology, where she was a student of Noam Chomsky.
 She has held academic positions at University of California, Irvine and University of Massachusetts Amherst prior to her hire at the University of Southern California in 1997.
 In 2012 she moved to the UK to take a position as a Professor of Linguistics at Queen Mary University of London.

-She is the author of several books in linguistics, including the three books which outline the workings of the Exoskeletal Model in nominals, in event structure, and in morphology.
+Her theoretical approach shifts the computational load from words to syntactic structure, and pursues the consequences of this shift in morphosyntax, in language acquisition, in the syntax-semantics interface, and in syntactic inter-language variation.
+She initiated the Exoskeletal Model, which implements this idea.
+She is the author of several books in linguistics, including the three books (Borer 2005a,b, 2013) which outline the workings of the Exoskeletal Model in nominals, in event structure, and in morphology.

+In 2014, Borer was elected Fellow of the Linguistic Society of America.
+In July 2018 she was elected Fellow of the British Academy (FBA).